yEvo uses a franchise model so you can take ownership of your experiments.

 Our classrooms

-yEvo modules have been used in several high school and undergraduate classrooms in the US and UK.
+yEvo modules have been used in several high school and undergraduate classrooms in the US, UK, and China.

 If you're interested in bringing yEvo to your school or university, you can access our online resources or contact us.